groegercesg/CovidEnforcementScotland/README.md

     - For the CVI enforcement
 - [ ] Make text for the date range not be cut off
     - ❌ This can't be done, see: https://github.com/jupyter-widgets/ipywidgets/issues/2318

+## Update Requirements

+Requirements are stored in `requirements.in` these are then generated into a frozen: `requirements.txt` file to be used by Binder.
+To Update Requirements:

+- Take the new module and put into `requirements.in`
+- Then run the console command: `$ pip-compile requirements.in`

 ## Data Providence

 Covid Enforcement Data: